ryanholt/content-model/definitions.md

 ##EVENT

 An **event** is a specially organized experience, open to the public or a segment of the public, on a regular or recurring basis.
 An event contributes to a larger strategy or initiative within Wildlife Resources.
 For instance, Hunter Education Courses achieve certain goals for the Hunter Retention/Recruitment program.
 An event needs a consistent, year-round presence on the website.
-While specific details are a Calendar Listing on the Global Calendar, an event contains generic information to pique the reader's interest -- purpose, activities, outcomes, photos, etc. An event is organized, promoted, sponsored or endorsed, in whole or part, by Wildlife Resources.
+While specific details are a Calendar Listing on the Global Calendar, an event contains generic information to pique the reader’s interest — purpose, activities, outcomes, photos, etc. An event is organized, promoted, sponsored or endorsed, in whole or part, by Wildlife Resources.

-###EXAMPLES:
+###EXAMPLES INCLUDE:

 - JAKEs Day
 - Free Fishing Days